Tawhid: Other arguments

-Next, the Qur'an argues that polytheism takes away from human dignity: God has honored human beings and given them charge of the physical world, and yet they disgrace their position in the world by worshipping what they carve out with their own hands.
+Next, the Qur'an argues that polytheism takes away from human dignity.
+God has honoured human beings and given them charge of the physical world, yet they disgrace their position in the world by worshipping what they carve out with their own hands.

-Lastly, the Qur'an argues that monotheism is not a later discovery made by the human race, but rather there is the combined evidence of the prophetic call for monotheism throughout human history starting from Adam.
-The Qur'an suggests several causes for deviation from monotheism to polytheism: Great temporal power, regarded by the holder and his subjects as 'absolute' — may lead the holder to think that he is God-like; such claims were commonly forced upon, and accepted by, those who were subject to the ruler.
+Lastly, the Qur'an argues that monotheism is not a later discovery made by the human race but rather that there is the combined evidence of the prophetic call for monotheism throughout human history that started from Adam.
+The Qur'an suggests several causes for deviation from monotheism to polytheism since a geat temporal power, which is regarded by the holder and his subjects as 'absolute', may lead the holder to think that he is God-like.
+Such claims were commonly forced upon and accepted by those who were subject to the ruler.
 Also, certain natural phenomena (such as the sun, the moon and the stars) inspire feelings of awe, wonder or admiration that could lead some to regard these celestial bodies as deities.
-Another reason for deviation from monotheism is when one becomes a slave to his or her base desires and passions.
-In seeking to always satisfy the desires, he or she may commit a kind of polytheism.
+Another reason for deviating from monotheism is one becoming a slave to one's base desires and passions.
+In seeking to always satisfy the desires, one may commit a kind of polytheism.

 Interpretations

-Understanding of the meaning of Tawhid is one of the most controversial issues among Muslims.
-Islamic scholars have different approaches toward understanding it, comprising textualistic approach, theological approach, philosophical approach and Sufism and Irfani approach.
+Understanding of the meaning of "tawhid" is one of the most controversial issues for Muslims.
+Islamic scholars have different approaches toward understanding it, comprising textualistic approach, theological approach, philosophical approach, and the Sufi and Irfani approach.
 These different approaches lead to different and in some cases opposite understanding of the issue.

 Theological viewpoints

-Certain theologians use the term Tawhid in a much broader meaning to denote the totality of discussion of God, his existence and his various attributes.
+Certain theologians use the term "tawhid" in a much broader meaning to denote the totality of discussion of God, his existence and his various attributes.
 Others go yet further and use the term to ultimately represent the totality of the "principles of religion".
-In its current usage, the expressions "Tawhid" or "knowledge of Tawhid" are sometimes used as an equivalent for the whole Kalam, the Islamic theology.
+In its current usage, the expressions "tawhid" or "knowledge of tawhid" are sometimes used as equivalents for the whole Kalam, Islamic theology.

-According to Sunni Islam, the orthodox understanding of theology is taken directly from the teachings of Muhammad with the understanding and methodology of his companions, sourced directly from the revealed scripture the Qur'an; being the main information source for understanding the oneness of God in Islam.
-All Muslim authorities maintain that a true understanding of God is impossible unless He introduces Himself due to the fact that God is beyond the range of human vision and senses.
-Therefore, God tells people who He is by speaking through the prophets.
-According to this view, the fundamental message of all of the prophets is: "There is no god worthy of worship except Allah (avoiding the false gods as stated in Surah hud)."
+According to Sunni Islam, the orthodox understanding of theology is taken directly from the teachings of Muhammad with the understanding and methodology of his companions, sourced directly from the revealed scripture the Qur'an; being the main information source for understanding the unification of God in Islam.
+All Muslim authorities maintain that a true understanding of God is impossible unless he introduces himself because the fact that God is beyond the range of human vision and senses.
+Therefore, God tells people who he is by speaking through the prophets.
+According to that view, the fundamental message of all of the prophets is: "There is no god worthy of worship except Allah (avoiding the false gods as stated in Surah hud)".